-The bill aims to provide parents with a longer period to voluntarily surrender an infant, thereby potentially reducing the number of abandoned infants and promoting safer options for parents in crisis.
-The act will take effect upon becoming law, emphasizing the urgency of the public welfare in addressing this issue.
+The bill aims to provide parents with a longer period to make the decision to surrender their infant voluntarily, thereby potentially reducing the number of infants abandoned and ensuring that parents have adequate time to consider their options.
+The act is set to take effect upon becoming law, emphasizing the importance of public welfare in its implementation.

 Statutes affected: